Over 24 000 Delta Scuti Stars in the Galactic Bulge and Disk from the OGLE Survey

-Our search for Galactic $\delta$~Sct stars was very similar to the search for RR Lyr stars and Cepheids in the same fields (Udalski \etal 2018, Soszyñski \etal 2019, 2020).
+\Section{Selection and Classification of $\delta$~Sct Stars} Our search for Galactic $\delta$~Sct stars was very similar to the search for RR Lyr stars and Cepheids in the same fields (Udalski \etal 2018, Soszy\'nski \etal 2019, 2020).
 In the first step, over 1~billion point sources in the outer bulge and Galactic disk photometrically monitored by the OGLE GVS were subjected to a Fourier-based frequency analysis with the {\sc Fnpeaks} code \footnote{\it http://helas.astro.uni.wroc.pl/deliverables.php?lang=en\&active=fnpeaks}.
 The probed frequency space ranged from 0 to 30 cycles per day, with a step of $5\cdot10^{-5}$ cycles per day.
 For each analyzed time series, the {\sc Fnpeaks} code returned 10 most significant periodicities with their signal-to-noise ratios.
 Then, each light curve was prewhitened with the primary frequency and its harmonics and the period search was repeated on the residuals.

 In the second step, we performed a visual inspection of {\it I}-band light curves with the primary periods below 0.3~d and the highest signal-to-noise ratios.
 In this way, we divided our targets into three groups: candidates for pulsating stars, eclipsing and ellipsoidal binaries, and other (usually unknown) types of variable stars.
 Our classification criteria were mainly based on the morphology of the light curves, in particular we required an asymmetry seen in the phased light curve to consider a star as a pulsator.
 However, the above condition was not applied to multiperiodic pulsating variables -- in these cases we primarily relied on their characteristic period ratios (see Section~6.2) and their position in the Petersen diagram (where the shorter-to-longer period ratio is plotted against the logarithm of the longer period).